lexibank/tlopo/out/vol2/chapter7.md

 7.2.2.2 ‘short’

 Two terms for ‘short’ are reconstructed.
-All the supporting data for &ast;tuku are from Western Oceanic languages except for Mussau tuku.
-In the unlikely event that the latter were a borrowing, &ast;tuku would then be of Proto Western Oceanic, rather than of POc, vintage.
+All the supporting data for _&ast;tuku_ are from Western Oceanic languages except for Mussau _tuku_.
+In the unlikely event that the latter were a borrowing, _&ast;tuku_ would then be of Proto Western Oceanic, rather than of POc, vintage.

 <a id="p-205"></a>